Dataset basics: read, access, modify, write#

 Sequence elements can be accessed in the same manner as non-sequence ones:

-The main difference between sequence and non-sequence elements is that their value is a list of zero or more Dataset objects, which can be accessed using the standard Python list methods:
+The main difference between sequence and non-sequence elements is that their value is a list-like object containing zero or more Dataset instances, which can be accessed using the standard Python list methods:

 >>> len(ds.OtherPatientIDsSequence)